kushal1o1/MyCDN/README.md

-# Personal CDN Service
+# Personal CDN Service (Flask Version)

-A secure CDN service built with FastAPI that serves static images with authentication and CORS protection.
+A secure CDN service built with Flask that serves static images with authentication and CORS protection.

 ## Features